LightAnd2/flight-tracker/README.md

 npm install
 npm run dev
 Environment Variables
-Create a .env file in the root directory and add your API key:
+Create a .env file in the root directory and add your API key

-ini
-Copy code
-REACT_APP_FLIGHT_API_KEY=your_api_key_here
-Screenshots
-Include screenshots or GIFs of the application here (such as the search page, results, and favorites view) to demonstrate functionality and design.

-Why This Project?
-This project highlights:

-Full-stack development across frontend and backend

-Real-world API integration with secure key management

-Responsive and professional UI/UX design

-Proper Git and GitHub workflow practices

-Author
-Andrew (LightAnd2)
-Computer Science student at Michigan State University Aspiring Software Engineer